Skip to Content

 So, Hot Oil Treatment or Deep Conditioning: Which Is Better?

-That said, these two hair care solutions aren’t necessarily alternatives; you can also take both treatments if you need the benefits of each.
+That said, these two hair care solutions aren’t necessarily alternatives; you can also take both treatments if you get the benefits of each.